 “With knives drawn?”

 She didn’t care for his tone.
 But why would Tomal be worried?
 Everything always worked out for him.
-“And you’re so sure it’ll be that easy?” she said.
+“You’re so sure it’ll be that easy?” she asked.

 Since Synda was someone who’d responded to insult by hiring thugs to attack Daria.
 That viciousness couldn’t have come from nowhere.
 She still hadn’t told Tomal about that.

 “Why wouldn’t it be?
-Ultimately, everything in Hlaalu life is a business deal of one sort of another.”
+Ultimately, everything in Hlaalu life is a business deal of one sort of another," he said.

 Daria nodded but frowned.
 She wasn’t convinced the Grilvayns shared that viewpoint.